 Now that I have you’re attention, Ohhh shiiiittttt, do I have a story for you.
-We are going to learn about Katherine Knight, the first women in Australia’s history to be sentenced to life in prison without parole.
+We are going to learn about Katherine Knight, the first woman in Australia’s history to be sentenced to life in prison without parole.
 Be prepared, because this bitch is a special kind of terrible.

 I first heard about this case while I was watching make-up tutorial videos.
 Seems weird?
 I’ll explain.
 I haven’t really worn makeup since March when I started working from home, because what’s the fucking point?
 “Do it for yourself!”
 Aw, sweet…but no. Do you have any idea how much money I’ve spent on makeup?
 I’m not wasting that beautiful shit on the same pair of PJs I’ve been wearing for two days while I sit in front of the TV eating pretzel thins by the handful.

-Part of me is definitely deprived of the joys of makeup though, so I’ve been filling that Color Pop palette sized hole in my heart by watching Bailey Sarian.
-Now, I admit I figured I was too old to really care about YouTube personalities, but apparently I just needed to find the right one.
+Part of me is definitely deprived of the joys of makeup though, so I’ve been filling that Color Pop palette-sized hole in my heart by watching Bailey Sarian.
+Now, I admit I figured I was too old to really care about YouTube personalities, but apparently, I just needed to find the right one.
 Now that I’ve discovered Bailey and her Murder, Mystery & Makeup Monday series my life will never be the same.
-It’s makeup and a true crime story.
+It’s makeup and a true-crime story.
 I want to be her when I grow up.
 I love her.

 What do I not love?
 Killing your husband and trying to eat him.